 Treating Potato Fusarium Wilt

-Potato fusarium wilt is more severe when temperatures above 80 F. (27 C.) or when plants are water stressed.
+Potato fusarium wilt is more severe when temperatures above 80 degrees F. (27 C.) or when plants are water stressed.
 Potato fusarium wilt progresses faster during hot, damp weather.
 The disease spreads by water, garden equipment, human footsteps, or sometimes by pests.

 Plant fusarium-resistant varieties, which are marked by an “F” on the label.
 Look for disease-free tubers that have been pre-treated with fungicide to prevent development of disease.
 Never plant potatoes in soil where fusarium wilt is suspected.